WDD 330: Web Frontend Development II

 const dataSource = new ProductData('tents');

-Remember that to use ESModules in JavaScript we have to tell the browser we want to use modules using type="module" in the HTML script tag.
+Remember that to use ES Modules in JavaScript a type="module" attribute must be included in the HTML script tag.

 URL Parameters

-We need to have some way of passing in the product that we want to show the details for.
-A common way to do this is through a URL Parameter.
-A link like this <a href="product_pages/index.html?product=880RR" > has the product id embedded into the link.
+There needs to be some way of passing in the product to show the details.
+A common way to do this is through a URL Parameter or query string.
+The following example HTML anchor element (hyperlink) has the product ID embedded into the link and named "product".
 When the page loads it will have access to that information.
-If you read through that article it suggests the following lines of code to retrieve it:

 const queryString = window.location.search;